 Researching your best possible narrow, niche categories is vital in attracting your target audience and potential book buyers.

-Check how you can refine your category choices, particularly on Amazon, by using keywords to increase and more narrowly define your category selections.
+Check how you can help your category choices, particularly on Amazon, by using keywords to increase the search visibility of your book.

-When you chose your seven keywords, don’t be in a hurry.
+When you choose your seven keywords, don’t be in a hurry.

 Do your research and select seven keyword phrases (not single words) that will help you sell your book.